almazrafi/Fugen/README.md

 $ pod install --repo-update
 ```

-**N.B.:** if installing using CocoaPods, the generate command should include a relative path to `Pods/Fugen` folder:
+**N.B.:** if installing using CocoaPods, the generate command should include a relative path to the `Pods/Fugen` folder:
 ```sh
 $ Pods/Fugen/fugen generate
 ```